SakiiCode/lv_bevy_ecs/README.md

 A [global allocator](https://github.com/SakiiCode/lv_bevy_ecs/blob/master/src/allocator.rs) for Rust leveraging the [LVGL memory allocator](https://docs.lvgl.io/9.4/API/stdlib/lv_mem_h.html) is provided, but not enabled by default.
 Can be enabled with the feature `lvgl_alloc`.
 This will make all dynamic memory to be allocated by LVGL internal memory manager.

-## But I don't want to use an ECS...

-Enabling the `no_ecs` feature unlocks some functions that allow you to bring your own storage solution.

-I know that the World object adds considerable code size, and in the future the ECS-unrelated core functionality might be pulled out to another crate to allow UI code generators and other storage solutions to work independently.

-Right now Bevy ECS makes UI code a lot easier and it would be great if we could utilize the rest of the Bevy ecosystem.

-Feedback on this (or any other) matter is appreciated.

 ## Features